Lavender Essential Oil, Kashmir

 Lavender Kashmir Essential Oil Profile

-A superior high-altitude, organic lavender oil that rivals the best French lavenders, this Kashmiri jewel is complex and sweet with a lush, herbaceous bouquet.
+A superior high-altitude lavender oil that rivals the best French lavenders, this Kashmiri jewel is complex and sweet with a lush, herbaceous bouquet.
 Our Kashmir lavender is grown in the foothills of the Himalayas in high-altitude valleys famed for their rich harvests of aromatic and medicinal plants.
 Redolent of the mountain air and the glacial waters of its home, this particular varietal is especially high in linalool, the compound responsible for its relaxing and soothing properties.
-Floracopeia’s unique, organic Kashmir lavender is distilled in very limited quantities.
+Floracopeia’s unique, Kashmir lavender is distilled in very limited quantities.

 Safety Considerations for Lavender Kashmir Essential Oil